lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 As noted in {{sec-serialization}}, this specification leaves open the choice of encoding of the traditional component.
 As such it is possible for the same composite public key to carry multiple valid representations `(mldsaPK, tradPK1)` and `(mldsaPK, tradPK2)` where `tradPK1` and `tradPK2` are alternate encodings of the same key, for example compressed vs uncompressed EC points.
 In theory alternate encodings of the traditional signature value are also possible, although the authors are not aware of any.

 In theory this introduces complications for EUF-CMA and SUF-CMA security proofs.
-Implementors who are concerned with this SHOULD choose implementations of the traditional component that only accept a single encoding and performs appropriate length-checking, and and reject composites which contain any other encodings.
+Implementors who are concerned with this SHOULD choose implementations of the traditional component that only accept a single encoding and performs appropriate length-checking, and reject composites which contain any other encodings.
 This is permitted by this specification.

 ## Key Reuse {#sec-cons-key-reuse}